 Kirk Read, Ph.D Princeton University

 Professor Read is recently returned from a year-long sabbatical during which he continued research on and in Francophone North Africa with a view to creating a short term on the Mediterranean and French and Roman incursion and colonization.
-In collaboration with colleagues and students over his 24-year tenure at Bates he has developed a course in oral French that follows the adventures of a fictional North African heroine, Marie Malika d’Alger–an endeavor that combines his interests in language, culture and theatre.
+In collaboration with colleagues and students over his 27-year career at Bates he has developed a course in oral French that follows the adventures of a fictional North African heroine, Marie Malika d’Alger–an endeavor that combines his interests in language, culture and theatre.
 In 2019, he engaged a small group of students in an intense short-term redesign course with six students and is converting the text into an Open Educational Resource available to Bates students and soon to the general public.
 Professor Read has led both semester-long and short term study trips to Nantes, France, most recently in the Fall of 2011.
 From 2013-2016, he served as Associate Dean of the Faculty; previously he had served as Chair of the Bates Arts Collaborative, Chair of the Department of French and Francophone Studies, and Chair of the Division of Humanities.
 He co-chairs the faculty writing committee this year, and serves as the director of new faculty development.
 In the winter of 2018, Professor Read was recruited for Bates’s main stage production of Angels in America in the role of Roy Cohn; this reinvigorated the theatrical emphasis in his teaching as well, and he plans to offer French Drama in Performance on a regular basis.
 In the fall of 2017.
 He will be offering a First Year Seminar, “Family Stories,” and a course on childhood in North Africa.

 Teaching (course selection)